opoto/leaflet.polyutils/README.md

   * `pruning`: the percentage (number between 0 and 1) parameter for above described pruning
   * `polydeg`: the polynomial degree to use, if POLYNOMIAL method is used (recommended value is 2)
   * `threshold`: ignore speed from the GPS input traces which are below this value.
-* `computeSpeedProfileFromSpeeds(refspeeds, method, iterations, pruning, polydeg, threshold)`: Same as above method, but taking as input an array of [slope,speed] pairs instead of a geojson trace.
+* `computeSpeedProfileFromSpeeds(refspeeds, method, iterations, pruning, polydeg, threshold)`: Same as above method, but taking as input an array of [slope,speed] pairs instead of a GeoJson trace.

 Example:
 ```javascript